adamtorres/importing-tutorial/readme.md

 x is 1
 ```

-And now, back to fun with importing.
+And now, back to fun with importing and the `dict_func_example` function.

-Back to the `dict_func_example` function.
 It creates a dict named `pick_one`.
 The keys are single characters and the values are three example functions.
 Note that these are just the function names and do not have the parenthesis.
 Without the parens, the functions are not yet called.

 To pick the appropriate function, the first character of the variable `arg` is used in the call to `.get()`.
 If that character is not a key in `pick_one`, the function `dict_func_example_default` is used.
 Again, no parens on the functions being used just yet.

 Now that a function has been assigned to the variable `func`, it can be called as if we were calling it by name.

 This pattern is useful when <insert reasonable use-case here>.
 An alternative to using this pattern is shown in `not_using_dict_func_example`.
 This uses `if/elif/else` to pick and execute the appropriate function.
 An advantage the dict pattern has is the dict could be generated at runtime while the `if/elif/else` is static.

 ## Import Alias